elev8-consulting/IOTCoreHOL/Labs/Lab2/Lab2_Bringing_up_a_new_board.md

        mkdir -p build/firmware/HOLLab_iMX6Q_2GB
        cp -r build/firmware/HummingBoardEdge_iMX6Q_2GB/* build/firmware/HOLLab_iMX6Q_2GB

-3. Edit `build/firmware/HOLLab_iMX6Q_2GB/Makefile` and change the `UBOOT_CONFIG` and the OP-TEE `PLATFORM` for your board.
+3. Using Nano, edit `build/firmware/HOLLab_iMX6Q_2GB/Makefile` and change the `UBOOT_CONFIG` and the OP-TEE `PLATFORM` for your board.

        UBOOT_CONFIG=hollabboard_nt_defconfig

        $(MAKE) -C $(OPTEE_ROOT) O=$(OPTEE_OUT) PLATFORM=imx-mx6qhollab \

        BUG:
-       Add the flag "EDK2_FLAGS=-D CONFIG_NOT_SECURE_UEFI=1" to the Makefile to disable fTPM.
+       We've added the flag "EDK2_FLAGS=-D CONFIG_NOT_SECURE_UEFI=1" to the Makefile to disable fTPM.
 This is due to version incompatibilities in the repos as at 8/11/2019.

 4. Run `make` in `imx-iotcore/build/firmware/HOLLab_iMX6Q_2GB` and verify that `firmware_fit.merged` is generated.

        cd build/firmware/HOLLab_iMX6Q_2GB/
        make

+   >Note: You will be prompted for Administrator elevation during this build.
+If you don't click `Yes` before the timeout expires your build will fail.

    >Note: If you have already run make in the u-boot directory you will need to clean it using `make mrproper`